My Soapbox

 Last week [Dec 2004] I made a trip to a new warehouse that I wanted to open an account at.
 The trip was over an hour away, and when I arrived I was told that I could not speak to ANYONE without an appointment.
 Well, my first thought was ‘How arrogant’ Then I looked around the waiting room and noted that there were religious magazines and a Bible on the table, which had a calming effect.
 So I took a deep breath, and resolved to give it a second chance.

 My point is, in a global economy, you often wonder where your dollars are going, and it made me more comfortable to know that this company was not afraid to put their religious convictions literally on the table, regardless of whether I agreed with them.
-I am not a Bible banger, but I am also not afraid to present my beliefs in this, a very non-confrontational setting so that you may learn something about the faith of one faulted man.
+I am not a Bible banger, but I am also not afraid to present my beliefs in this, a very non-confrontational setting so that you may learn something about the beliefs of one faulted man.
 If this influences your purchasing decisions, one way or the other, then I have succeeded.

 To start at the beginning, I was raised in a religious household, where weekly prayer observances were the norm.
 As a teenager, my religious training intensified, along with a nagging sense that something was amiss.
 There was a disconnect between what I was reading and what I was seeing.
 When I read Matthew, Chapter 6, I had my first epiphany.
 The admonition against praying in public places resonated deep within me, and I walked away from my faith.
 I decided at that point that I would have to embark on my own quest, which continues to this day.
 I believe embracing a religion is much easier than taking on a search for spiritual meaning.